General

 Henry Mitchell; Philadelphia sculptor.

 Henry Moore.
-Susan
+Claude Allemand-Cosneau.

 Henry Moore.
 Herbert Read.

 Henry Moore; the life and work of a great sculptor.
-Donald
+Donald Hall.

 Hiram Powers; Vermont sculptor, 1805-1873.
 V. I and II.
 Richard P. Wunder.